Gordonby/securing-azure-storage-accounts/README.md

 ### Delete locks

-Delete locks are a simple way to prevent Storage Accounts from being inadvertantly deleted.
+Delete locks are a simple way to prevent Storage Accounts from being inadvertently deleted.
 Delete locks are commonly used to protect production services from erroneous deployment actions.
 They are however very quick to remove by a user with the right RBAC permissions.

 ### Deny Role Assignments